meilisearch/documentation/references/stop_words.md

 [1]: /references/settings.md
 ::: tip
-The stop-word list is considered as one resource and has the REST routes in line with this logic.
+The stop-words list is considered as one resource and has the REST routes in line with this logic.
 :::

 ## Get stop-words list